lexmartinez/pepper-doc/README.md

 Use command `npm i angular-cli@1.0.0-beta.10 -g` to install Angular CLI

-With an `nodeJS` environment installed, use this commands to run `pepper-doc`
+With `nodeJS` environment installed, use this commands to run `pepper-doc`

   ```bash
     git clone https://github.com/lexmartinez/pepper-doc.git